+The Medical coding classes were intense, filled with information and knowledge, and I was both exhausted and energized by them.
+Little did I know it would be the educators that gave me the desire to keep going.
 Both educators teaching my medical coding classes are in the field, and they both have so much knowledge.
 The amount of work I was doing was made easier because of them.
 And when they said "If you have any questions, text me and I will get back to you" or that they would meet with me in person, I didn't really believe them.
 But they did.
 I texted or met or emailed them constantly and they were always there to help.
 They also helped me in other ways such as with obtaining my AAPC National Certification.

-So, it is now 2 years later, and I am currently pursuing this career.
+So, it is now two years later, and I am currently pursuing this career.
 I had no experience in this field, which made finding a job more difficult, but I kept applying.
 I now work for BMC and am proud to be here.
 I learn so much every day.
 I know, from talking to my coworkers and the amount of education they received elsewhere, that I have received the best education for this profession, not only because of my time at Berkshire Community College, but mostly because of the faculty that believed in me and this profession.